 I informed the oncologist that I was going to have a PSA test every month.
 He commented something along the lines of “Why do you want to do that?
 Every six months is sufficient.
 The tests are not that reliable.”
 That is not an exact quote, but is best as I can remember.

-Seth: I agree, I blogged about it.
+Seth: thanks, I fixed it.